Docker, Kubernetes & Security in Enterprise Environments

 All agenda topics will be supported by practical exercises and/or demos.
 At the end of the training, each attendee will have knowledge about the described buzzwords and tools and understand how they impact application architectures, development, and security posture.
 Additionally, a fully functional Kubernetes cluster is built, as well as relevant security measures implemented and discussed.

-Who should attend this training and why?
+Who should visit the training and why?

 IT Security Professionals who want to:

-- understand the technology behind the recent and common buzzwords listed above,
+- understand the technology behind the recent and common buzzwords listed above

-- be able to evaluate the isolation capabilities of container solutions,
+- be able to evaluate the isolation capabilities of container solutions

-- get ideas on how to integrate security into typical DevOps environments and continuous workflows.
+- get ideas on how to integrate security into typical DevOps environments and continuous workflows

 Software Architects and Developers who want to:

-- learn about potential security vulnerabilities in common practices and tools,
+- learn about potential security vulnerabilities in common practices and tools

-- understand the concerns of the security people,
+- understand the concerns of the security people

-- improve their development chain by adding automated security checks.
+- improve their development chain by adding automated security checks

 Due to the large amount of tools and technologies, this training will not be able to cover security aspects of every single technology in detail.
-However, we are happy to receive specific questions before the training to potentially prepare additional material and you will get an overview how to approach unknown/new technologies from a security perspective.
+However, we’re happy to receive specific questions before the training to potentially prepare additional material and you will get an overview how to approach unknown/new technologies from a security perspective.